Peter Hogan: Biography

-In 1978 Pete Townshend, of The Who, asked Hogan to set up and manage his Magic Bus Bookshop in Richmond.
-He then worked as commissioning editor for Townshend’s Eel Pie Publishing from the late 1970s to the early 1980s.
-Projects included Pennie Smith’s book of Clash photos, Viv Stanshall’s Sir Henry At Rawlinson End, Roy Carr and Charles Shaar Murray’s Bowie – An Illustrated Record.
-Hogan worked on the editorial side, with John Brown (later the publisher of Viz Comic) on the business side.
+In 1978, Pete Townshend of rock band The Who asked Hogan to set up and manage his Magic Bus Bookshop in Richmond.
+He then worked as commissioning editor for Townshend's Eel Pie Publishing from the late 1970s to the early 1980s.
+Projects included Pennie Smith's book of Clash photos, Viv Stanshall's Sir Henry At Rawlinson End, Roy Carr and Charles Shaar Murray's Bowie – An Illustrated Record.
+Hogan worked on the editorial side, with John Brown (later the publisher of Viz comic) on the business side.
 His known associates at that time were rock music journalists Dave Marsh and Patrick Humphries.

-Hogan worked as a record company press officer for Rough Trade during the early days of The Smiths, and for IRS Records where he worked for REM, as well as writing about music and film, for magazines like Melody Maker and Sky and Vox, and much later on Uncut.
-He went on to write books about The Bangles, The Doors, Queen, REM, The Velvet Underground and Nick Drake.
+Hogan worked as a record company press officer for Rough Trade during the early days of The Smiths, and for IRS Records where he worked for R.E.M., as well as writing about music and film, for magazines like Melody Maker and Sky and Vox, and much later on Uncut.
+He went on to write books about The Bangles, The Doors, Queen, R.E.M., The Velvet Underground and Nick Drake.

 He also was a contributing writer to a biography about The Monkees pop group.

 Hogan is the brother-in-law of noted UK comic artist/typographer/design guru Rian Hughes.

 Fleetway then hired Hogan to edit comics, and whilst he was editing Revolver, he also co-edited The Comic Relief Comic with Neil Gaiman and Richard Curtis.

 Later, Hogan became a scriptwriter for the 2000 AD comic, working on short story series Vector 13 and Tharg's Dragon Tales, as well as reinventing the long-running Strontium Dog series as Strontium Dogs and supervising the Durham Red spin-off series.
 Hogan also had a short stint working on Sam Slade, Robo-Hunter.
 He also created the fantasy Timehouse.